jupyter-book/mystmd/docs/contribute-add-feature.md

 ## Building MyST
 In order to test our role, we need to build the `myst` application.
 Whilst a detailed description of getting started with development is [given in the README](https://github.com/executablebooks/mystmd/blob/main/README.md#development), we will outline the basic process here.
-Like most NodeJS applications, MyST uses the NPM package manager to manage dependencies.
-You will need NodeJS installed before running the commands in this section.
+Like most NodeJS applications, MyST uses the NPM package manager to manage dependencies; you will need to have installed NodeJS before running the commands in this section.

 First, we must use `npm` in the base directory to install the MyST dependencies
 ```shell